dadi/docs/docs/web.md

 ### Using Request Parameters

-See [Datasource Specification](datasource_specification.md) for more information regarding the use of named parameters in datasource queries.
+See [Datasource Specification](#web/datasource-specification-file) for more information regarding the use of named parameters in datasource queries.

 ### URL Rewriting and Redirects

 #### forceLowerCase

-With this property set to true, Web converts incoming URLs to lowercase and sends a 301 Redirect response to the browser with the lowercased version of the URL.
+With this property set to `true`, Web converts incoming URLs to lowercase and sends a 301 Redirect to the browser with the lowercased version of the URL.

 ```js
 {